apache/carbondata/docs/Data-Management.md

 * Load End time
 Following steps needs to be performed for invoking data load.
 Run the following command for historical data load:
-Command:
 ```ruby
 LOAD DATA [LOCAL] INPATH 'folder_path' [OVERWRITE] INTO TABLE [db_name.]table_name
 OPTIONS(property_name=property_value, ...)
 ```
-OPTIONS are also mandatory for data loading process.
+OPTIONS are not mandatory for data loading process.
 Inside OPTIONS user can provide either of any options like DELIMITER,QUOTECHAR, ESCAPERCHAR,MULTILINE as per need.

 Note: The path shall be canonical path.